 You who bring good news to Jerusalem

-This is all so familiar, and I’m back in my memories, a college sophomore in Michigan singing Handel’s Messiah,” in a college-and-community chorus that was open to everyone (including a mail carrier who joined us in uniform) without audition, joining in after the solo “O thou that tellest good tidings to Zion,” our voices swelling as we continued, “… arise, say unto the cities of Judah, / behold your God! behold!”
+This is all so familiar, and I’m back in my memories, a college sophomore in Michigan singing Handel’s Messiah,” in a college-and-community chorus that was open without audition to everyone (including a mail carrier who joined us in uniform), joining in after the solo “O thou that tellest good tidings to Zion,” our voices swelling as we continued, “… arise, say unto the cities of Judah, / behold your God! behold!”

 So as I watch and meditate on the Advent festival in Sewanee, I’m drawn back to memories.
 Why?
 What do they mean?
 There must be a message in this somewhere.